Magnolia warbler: Life cycle

 The magnolia warbler undergoes multiple molts during its lifetime.
 The first molts begin while the young offspring are still living in the nest, while the rest take place on or near their breeding grounds.
 The warblers molt, breed, care for their offspring, and then migrate.
 Chicks hatch after a two-week incubation period, and can fledge from the nest after close to another two weeks when their feathers are more developed.
 After about a month, the chicks can leave the nest to begin living (and later breeding) on their own since they are solitary birds.
 Magnolia warblers typically live up to seven years.

+Hybridization

+Rare hybrids between the magnolia warbler and the congeneric American redstart (Setophaga ruticilla) have been documented on two occasions, in Ohio, USA, and Quebec, Canada.
+In both cases, the hybrid's mother was a magnolia warbler and the father was a redstart.

 Behavior

 Diet and feeding

 This warbler usually eats any type of arthropod, but their main delicacies are caterpillars.
 The warbler also feeds on different types of beetles, butterflies, spiders, and fruit during their breeding season, while they increase their intake of both fruit and nectar during the winter.
 These birds also tend to eat parts of the branches of mid-height coniferous trees, such as spruce firs, in their usual breeding habitat.